-When it comes to your fish there is a very severe disease that can quickly kill them and it is called fin rot.
+When it comes to your fish, there is a very severe disease that can quickly kill them, and it is called fin rot.
 This is a disease that pretty much any fish you have in an aquarium can develop, one that is deadly if left untreated.
-Fish are family and we obviously don’t want to see any harm come to them, so we are here today to find out all about fin rot treatment, causes and symptoms.
+Fish are family, and we obviously don’t want to see any harm come to them, so we are here today to find out all about fin rot treatment, the causes, and symptoms.

 What Is Fin Rot & How Is it Caused

 Fin rot is not actually a disease that fish catch develop by themselves, but it still is a very harmful thing for any fish to suffer from.
 (We personally recommend this treatment).
-Fin rot is a very deadly disease that will quite rapidly cause your fish’s health to physically deteriorate, and if left untreated it can definitely become fatal.
-Fin rot is a disease that is most often a secondary condition cause by other harmful bacteria in the water.
+Fin rot is a very deadly disease that will quite rapidly cause your fish’s health to deteriorate physically, and if left untreated, it can definitely become fatal.
+Fin rot is a disease that is most often a secondary condition caused by other harmful bacteria in the water.

 Fin rot will start to happen in a fish once it has suffered some kind of wound where the flesh is exposed.
-This is then coupled with an increased presence of certain bacteria in the water which then end up causing this deadly condition.
+This is then coupled with an increased presence of certain bacteria in the water, which then ends up causing this deadly condition.
 The bacteria most common for causing fin rot include ones called pseudomonas, aeromonas, and flexibacter.

 This may sound somewhat alarming, and even more alarming is that all of those bacteria are inherently present in your aquarium, but they can only cause fin rot when the conditions are right, or in the case of your fish when the conditions are wrong.

 These bacteria become very dangerous and can cause fin rot when the tank is unclean, which means that it is full of waste, nitrites, nitrates, and ammonia (more on lowering Ammonia levels here).
 These bacteria can also cause fin rot to occur when the tank is overstocked with fish and/or plants, if the fish is injured, or if the fish is stressed out.

 Types Of Fin Rot: Mild, Major And Extreme